webb-c/webb-c.github.io/_pages/about.md

 ## About Me

-I am a _research assistant at Quantum Information and Communication Lab in KAIST_.
+I am a _research assistant at QIT Lab in KAIST_.
 I received a B.S. in Computer Science and Engineering from Konkuk University.
-My research interests focus on quantum computing algorithm design and its applications.
+My research interests focus on theoretical computer science: quantum computing algorithms and complexity theory.

-Here is my [CV](http://webb-c.github.io/files/CV.pdf) (Last update: August 2024).
+Here is my [CV](http://webb-c.github.io/files/CV.pdf) (Last update: January 2025).

 ## Contact